 - Curbing Drug Intake: Reducing the corruption that results from the drug trade involves the efforts of both the government and its people.
 The drug trade relies on the demand for hard drugs.
 Seminars should be held on a regular basis where people will be taught the negative impact of hard drugs.
 Governments should also sponsor television programs where doctors who have good teaching skills will highlight the disadvantages of hard drugs.
 In institutions of higher learning, a course on drug use should be integrated into the curriculum.
 This will help reduce corrupt practices to some extent.

 I will like to say this at this point; be the fighter of corruption and do not follow the multitude to indulge in that dirty act.
-You can start the fight from your family.
+You can start the fight from within your family.
 That everybody in your country is doing it does not mean you have to take part in it.
 Be the change you want to be attained in your country and others will learn from you.
-Stay cool and the author is convinced you learned from the topic.

-You might have said that your country is one of the most corrupt in the world.
-Another from the other part of the world might have felt that his country should have been included as the most corrupt because of embezzlement going on among the political class of the country.
-You may be right in your judgment but the data presented here is the ranking from authorized organization.
+You might have seen that your country is one of the most corrupt in the world.
+Another reader from the other part of the world might have felt that his country should have been included as the most corrupt because of embezzlement going on among the political class of the country.
+You may be right in your judgment, but the data presented here is the ranking from an authorized organization.

 - Lee Wellings (2017), Sports doping: IOC finds the right course on Russia, Aljazeera Media Network publication, Doha, Qatar